Sprocket-Security/cvetrends/README.md

 ## Installation

-bhp supports all major operating systems and can be installed for the PyPi using the following command:
+cvet can be installed from PyPi using the following command:

 ```
 pipx install cvet